The vision of the First 1000 Days Initiative is to positively impact the health of future generations across the world.

 This movement is not only based on the latest evidence-based scientific research but it helps translate this research into something actionable and tangible for cross-cultural and demographically-diverse global populations.
 As such, future mothers and fathers—of various socioeconomic backgrounds—are armed with knowledge about the critical lifelong impact of parental and baby health and are actively engaged in positive lifestyle habits during preconception, pregnancy and the first two years of life.
 We believe this is the best way to aim for a world free of preventable diseases.

-Patricia Ladis, Co-Founder, KIMA Wellness, United States
+Patricia Ladis, Co-Founder, First 1000 days of Wellness, KIMA Wellness, United States

 Alina Hernandez, Head, Development & Communications, The Pecos Program, United States